 St. Benedict Cemetery, Carrolltown, Pa.

-For a school social studies assignment a few years ago, my daughter Sophie had to call my Mom in Cambria County and ask about her favorite childhood memory.
+For a school social studies assignment years ago, my daughter Sophie had to call my Mom in Cambria County and ask about her favorite childhood memory.
 Without hesitation, Mom told her it was the Memorial Day parade in Carrolltown, Pa.
 Our family albums have several pictures of those parades, as we waved miniature flags in our little boy sailor suits.
 Carrolltown is unquestionably the Farabaugh ancestral home in the U.S., and the entire town turned out for those parades.

 We have scores of relatives who served our country all over the world.
 Because Memorial Day is set aside to honor the fallen, I collected those in the Farabaugh bloodline who lost their lives during wartime.
-There are just fifteen, but if I’ve omitted someone please let me know.
+There are just eighteen, but if I’ve omitted someone please let me know.